neuralgraphs/diman/paper.md

 # Summary

-`diman` (**dim**ensional **an**alysis) is a Clojure based scientific software with the ability to: create dimensional formulas, create dimensional equations, check dimensional homogeneity (consistency), and derive dimensionless products.
+`diman` (**dim**ensional **an**alysis) is a Clojure based scientific software package with the ability to: create dimensional formulas, create dimensional equations, check dimensional homogeneity (consistency), and derive dimensionless products.

 `diman` provides functions for each step of the analytic process for checking dimensional homogeneity or deriving dimensionless products; the repetitive operations (computational) are hidden.
 Users can write compound functions that perform a desired process.
 Thus, not only is the computational labor saved, but also introspection of the analysis is possible; the analyst is able to go through the steps of dimensional analysis.